 - Postmenopausal women with locally advanced or metastatic breast cancer (BC).
 Patients must be postmenopausal women as defined by one of the following: * Women > 60 years OR * Women =< 60 years, and any one of following: ** Luteinizing hormone (LH) and follicle stimulating hormone (FSH) level in the postmenopausal range according to institutional standards ** Surgery and procedures (s/p) post bilateral surgical oophorectomy ** Premenopausal/perimenopausal women on gonadotropin-releasing hormone agonist (to be continued during study) and estradiol level in the postmenopausal range according to institutional standards

 - Disease progression on at least one prior therapy for metastatic disease, including endocrine therapy with/without CDK 4/6 inhibitor (palbociclib or ribociclib or abemaciclib).
-Disease recurrence during/within 12 month of (neo)adjuvant endocrine therapy (with/without CDK 4/6 inhibitor) will count as one prior therapy for this definition
+Disease recurrence during/within 12 month of (neo)adjuvant endocrine therapy (with/without CDK 4/6 inhibitor) will count as one prior therapy for this definition.
+No upper limit on number of prior lines of endocrine therapy.
+0-2 prior lines of chemotherapy for metastatic disease allowed.
+(Note: 0-2 prior line criteria refers to chemotherapy discontinued due to disease progression.
+Chemotherapy discontinued before one cycle of treatment or due to adverse effects would not count towards this definition for 0-2 prior line criteria)

 - Eastern Cooperative Oncology Group (ECOG) performance status 0 – 2